mbarul/JavaScript30/README.md

 * JavaScript

 ## 03 - Challanges
-*Exercises on the arrays -
+* Exercises on the arrays